zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 | 3bit accuracy         | 56.44% | 55.54% | 56.50% |
 | mean accumulator size | 6.6    | 6.9    | 7.4    |

 This shows that the fp32 accuracy and accumulator size increases with the number of hidden neurons, while the 3-bit accuracy remains low irrespective of to the number of neurons.
-While all the configurations tried here were FHE-compatible (accumulator \< 16-bits), it is sometimes preferable to have a lower accumulator size in order for the inference time to be faster.
+While all the configurations tried here were FHE-compatible (accumulator \< 16 bits), it is often preferable to have a lower accumulator size in order to speed up the inference time.

 {% hint style="info" %}
 The accumulator size is determined by Concrete-Numpy as being the maximum bit-width encountered anywhere in the encrypted circuit